In this tutorial, we want to talk about How to setup IKev2 on centos 8 step by step. So maybe this tutorial is too long but it is worth.

-By visiting the source site, you will realize, StrongSwan is an open-source multiplatform IPsec implementation.
+By visiting the Strongswan website, you will realize, StrongSwan is an open-source multiplatform IPsec implementation.
 It’s an IPsec-based VPN solution that focuses on strong authentication mechanisms.
 StrongSwan offers support for both IKEv1 and IKEv2 key exchange protocols, authentication based on X.509 certificates or pre-shared keys, and secure IKEv2 EAP user authentication.

-After reading the what is StrongSwan section, now we going to How to setup IKev2 on centos 8 step by step section and finally run a VPN server on CentOS 8.
+After reading the what is StrongSwan section, now we are going to teach you How to setup IKev2 on centos 8 step by step and finally run a VPN server on CentOS 8.

 Install StrongSwan on CentOS 8